Mission and HistoryPage Menu

-The mission of the School of Massage Therapy is to educate therapists as leaders in the field, to elevate the standards of practice, and to advance the profession through scientific research.
+The mission of the Massage Therapy Program at Northwestern Health Sciences University is to educate therapists as leaders in the field, to elevate the standards of practice, and to advance the profession through scientific research.

 We prepare massage therapists who are committed to service and lifelong learning, and who are qualified to practice both independently and as members of integrated healthcare teams.

-Graduates of the School of Massage Therapy will ground their work in scientific knowledge, clinical proficiency, and the highest standards of ethical and professional behavior.
+Graduates of Northwestern's Massage Therapy Program will ground their work in scientific knowledge, clinical proficiency, and the highest standards of ethical and professional behavior.

 Dr. Allenburg assembled a team of massage therapists who became the founding faculty members.
 They sought to elevate massage therapy education to a university level – providing a depth and quality previously not available in Minnesota.
 This vision led to the creation of the School of Massage Therapy in September 2000.